neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 Ethereum tokens are generated in accordance with the ERC20 standard.
 Therefore, to transfer tokens between the Solana and Ethereum blockchains, a separate ERC20 Wrapper must be deployed for each Solana token.
 The task of the ERC20 Wrapper is to ensure the interaction of the Solana applications with EVM (Solidity/Vyper/etc.) bytecode contracts, as well as to transfer funds in Solana tokens using Ethereum wallets such as Metamask.

-The main interacting component in toking transfer is the ERC20 Bridge, which is a separate contract.
+The main interacting component in the toking transfer is the ERC20 Bridge, which is a separate contract.
 When it’s called, it generates a Solana token which represents the corresponding ERC20 token in the SPL Token contract.
 The Solana tokens registered in the SPL Token contract can be transferred to Solana contracts.

 Bridge operators are responsible for the ERC20 Bridge operation.
 They get fees from the conversion of tokens.